How WayHome Works with

 - Specialized Disability Accommodation (SDAs) – in limited cases the NDIS will fund ongoing rental payments for people needing highly adapted housing options

-In many cases, people will have this funding already in their plan.
+In some cases, people will have this funding already in their plan.

 Getting agreements in place – providing clarity on roles